ygda-org/programming-guide/sections/section-3.md

 ## Finally, adding jumping

 Add an extra if clause to your script that triggers when the player triggers the `Jump` action.
 Instead of using `Input.is_action_pressed("Jump")`, use `Input.is_action_just_pressed("Jump")` so that player can't spam jump by holding down the jump key.
 Also, the player should only be able to jump when they are on the floor, which the `CharacterBody2D` function, `is_on_floor()` will inform you of.
+Your script should add a certain constant amount of jump power to `velocity.y`.
+This constant should be declared at the start of your script.
+It should also be a negative number.
 Go ahead and make the additions to your script, we will give you the final script, but try coding it yourself!

 Your script should look something like this now: